 in Maine near the Atlantic Ocean under the sign of Pisces may explain my attraction

-to the sea since very early childhood.
-At three, a rogue wave suddenly tumbled
+to the sea since childhood.
+At three, a rogue wave suddenly tumbled me about

-me about under water.
-Euphoric at experiencing such unanticipated adventure,
+under water.
+Euphoric at experiencing such unanticipated adventure, I was

 Living on the Penobscot Bay Coastline, ocean visible from my studio window, I am again drawn to observe the sea, perhaps anticipating further adventure.

 The sea appearing tranquil is truly deceitful.
 A delicate ecological balance of thousands of species live and die within its belly.
 Being aware of a mere segment of its enormity, how do I, as an artist, express such a subject on canvas?

 Imagery derived from seascapes, landscapes and individuals provide opportunities in a variety of forms which I am drawn to interpret in my painting style.
 French Impressionism and American Realism have influenced the shape and form of my art, to depict every-day life of the ordinary.